The root of the ancient Dalriadan-Scottish name Padersant is the personal name Patrick.

 Notable amongst the Clan

-, Bishop of Edinburgh...
-Another 26 words (2 lines of text) are included under the topic Early Padersant Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Padersant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Padersant family to Ireland